garciaatech/OpenCV-Python/README.md

 # OpenCV-Python
-Projects and Examples for the OpenCV library.
+Basic Examples for learning the OpenCV library.